Foggy windows? Let`s see them through……

 When the spacers in between are filled with Argon or Krypton the molecules move very slowly as these are much denser than normal air, under the impact of thermal energy.
 Thus creating a better barrier against thermal energy, causing less heat loss.
 Creating a kind of insulation.

-When the sealing of the window frame is faulty the colder outer air and the warm air inside makes the water vapour inside condense causing fogginess..
+When the sealing of the window frame is faulty the colder outer air and the warm air inside make the water vapour inside condense causing fogginess..

 Many factors such as temperature and atmospheric pressure fluctuations, wind loads, working loads,?(Check) sunlight, water and water vapour seriously affect your IGUs.
 (Insulated Glass Units).